the-full-stack/website/docs/course/2022/index.md

 and do a deep dive on running models as web services.
 *Published September 5, 2022.*

+### [Lab 7: Web Deployment][lab7]
+We create and deploy our ML-powered text recognition application with a simple web UI and a serverless model service.
+*Published September 7, 2022.*

 [lab0]: lab-0-overview/index.md
 [lec1]: lecture-1-course-vision-and-when-to-use-ml/index.md
 [labs1-3]: labs-1-3-cnns-transformers-pytorch-lightning/index.md